-Basi-vertebral nerve radiofrequency ablation has been developed for the treatment of chronic low back pain thought to originate from the vertebral body endplates.
-The Intracept Intraosseous Nerve Ablation System, Relievant Medsystems, Inc. is approved by the FDA and intended to be used in conjunction with radiofrequency generators for the ablation of basi-vertebral nerves of the L3 through S1 vertebrae.
-Its purpose is to relieve chronic low back pain of at least six months duration that has not responded to at least six months of conservative care, and is also accompanied by features consistent with Type 1 or Type 2 Modic changes on an MRI [e.g., inflammation, edema, vertebral endplate changes, disruption and fissuring of the endplate, vascularized fibrous tissues within the adjacent marrow, hypointensive signals (Type 1 Modic change), and changes to the vertebral body marrow including replacement of normal bone marrow by fat, and hyperintensive signals (Type 2 Modic change.)]
+Basi-vertebral nerve radiofrequency ablation has been developed for the treatment of chronic low back pain thought to arise from the vertebral body endplates.43 The Intracept Intraosseous Nerve Ablation System, Relievant Medsystems, Inc. is approved by the FDA and intended to be used in conjunction with radiofrequency generators for the ablation of basi-vertebral nerves of the L3 through S1 vertebrae.
+Its purpose is to relieve chronic low back pain of at least six months duration that has not responded to at least six months of conservative care, and is also accompanied by features consistent with Type 1 or Type 2 Modic changes on an MRI [e.g., inflammation, edema, vertebral endplate changes, disruption and fissuring of the endplate, vascularized fibrous tissues within the adjacent marrow, hypointensive signals (Type 1 Modic change), and changes to the vertebral body marrow including replacement of normal bone marrow by fat, and hyperintensive signals (Type 2 Modic change.)]49

 Studies to date report relief of pain and improvement in function and quality of life after treatment, however, most are company sponsored, limited in size and are of generally poor or fair quality.
 A review of full-text clinical practice guidelines and position statements offers weak support for the Intracept Intraosseous Nerve Ablation for chronic low back pain of suspected vertebrogenic origin.
-Long-term non-industry-funded prospective trials should be pursued to confirm the results of currently published clinical studies.
+Long-term non-industry-funded prospective trials should be pursued to confirm the results of currently published clinical studies.44 included for informational purposes only.
+Codes referenced in this clinical policy are for informational purposes only.
+Inclusion or exclusion of any codes does not guarantee coverage.
+Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.